Project-DARC/DARC/README.md

 }
 ```

 Since it checks the state of token ownerships, the plugin should be executed after the operation is executed inside the DARC's sandbox.
-If the plugin's condition is evaluated to true, the plugin will deny the operation, and the operation will be rejected to be executed in the real environment.
+If the plugin's condition is evaluated to true, the plugin will deny the operation after executing in the sandbox, and the operation will be rejected to be executed in the real environment.
 Otherwise, "minting new tokens" will be allowed to execute.

 When this plugin is added to the DARC, the operator (the author of current program) must mint extra tokens to address `x_addr` to satisfy the **Law 1** above, otherwise it will be rejected.
 For example, the DARC has only one level of tokens (level 0, voting power = 1, dividend power = 1), the stock ownerships are: